-Research indicates that phonics must be taught in a rigorous and systematic way in order to secure the crucial skills of word recognition that, once mastered, enable children to read fluently and automatically thus freeing them to concentrate on the meaning of the text their phonic knowledge and skills, it builds children's speaking and listening skills in their own right.
+Research indicates that phonics must be taught in a rigorous and systematic way in order to secure the crucial skills of word recognition that, once mastered, enable children to read fluently and automatically thus freeing them to concentrate on the meaning of the text

-In this school we have chosen to use Letters and Sounds (DfES, 2007) because this programme sets out a detailed and systematic approach for teaching phonic skills, with the aim of them becoming fluent readers by the age of seven.
+In this school we have chosen to use Smart Kids Letters and Sounds - The Code (DfE validated, 2022) because this programme sets out a detailed and systematic approach for teaching phonic skills, with the aim of them becoming fluent readers by the age of seven.
 (See appendices)

-As well as preparing children to learn how to read by developing
+As well as preparing children to learn how to read by developing their phonic knowledge and skills, it builds children's speaking and listening skills in their own right.